October 2015 marked the 15th anniversary of UNSCR 1325 and the Women, Peace and Security Agenda.

 Together, we called for action to engage in both inside and outside strategies to create change; to create learning institutions that strengthen feminist movements; and to diversify tools beyond policy, including media, education, and financial investment.
 We have taken action to strengthen feminist networks including between women-led civil society and men’s movements in order to strengthen action to address gendered and patriarchal power structures and prevent all forms of violence.

-See below the events hosted or co-hosted by WILPF:
+See the events hosted or co-hosted by WILPF below:

 October 12-16, 2015